puppetlabs/puppet-instruqt-tracks/install-and-explore-the-puppet-agent-on-linux/06-install-a-package/assignment.md

 puppet resource package bogus-package ensure=present provider=gem
 ```

+**NOTE:** This command may take several minutes to complete while the entire RubyGems repository is searched for the bogus package name.

 ✔️ **Result:** As expected, Puppet still can't install the bogus package, however, this time the error message comes from the `gem` package provider, not `yum`.

 ## Can I specify which package version to install?